evolbeginner/iSeeCE/README.md

 The input files should be genomes in the format of [Genbank](https://www.ncbi.nlm.nih.gov/genbank/).
 Please make sure that the nucleotide sequences of the genome are included in each Genbank-formatted input file.

-To the full usage, please type
+For the full usage, please type
 ```bash
 bash iSeeGC.sh -h
 ```